 Schedule and Time Commitment

-Live classes will be held Wednesdays from 12:00–1:30 pm ET from February 6—April 24, 2019.
+Live classes (webinars) will be held Wednesdays from 12:00–1:30 pm ET, beginning February 6, 2019.
 The course includes 10 live webinars, with recordings available for those unable to join live.

 Most students spend a total of four to five hours each week on assignments, class, and peer coaching.